DS: European Union — Certain measures concerning palm oil and oil palm crop-based biofuels

 On 2 November 2020, Indonesia requested that the composition of the panel be determined pursuant to Article 8.7 of the DSU.
 On 12 November 2020, Deputy Director-General Yonov Frederick Agah, acting in place of the Director-General, composed the panel.

 On 8 June 2021, the Chair of the panel informed the DSB that in accordance with the timetable adopted by the panel, after consultations with the parties, the panel estimated to issue its final report to the parties not before the second quarter of 2022.
 The Chair apprised the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.
+On 22 February 2023, the Chair of the panel informed the DSB that in light of the complexity of the legal and factual issues that had arisen in the dispute, the panel expected to issue its final report to the parties not before the third quarter of 2023.

 Follow this dispute